 We saved and still save at least $2,162.00 per year because of changing our car insurance coverage.

-If you have a good driving record, you may consider contacting Get My Insurance.
+If you have a good driving record, click here to start contacting Get My Insurance.
 The quote is FREE and you are not obligated to buy insurance from it.

 Savings amount: $2,00.00/year